 - Radiologic examinations can often provide enough information to avoid more invasive procedures.

-- A fistulogram/sinogram can give your doctors precise information to help develop the best treatment plan for you.
+- A fistulogram/sinogram can give your doctors precise and key information to help develop the best treatment plan for you.

-- Fistulograms/sinograms provide real-time images that may be evaluated immediately.
+- Fistulograms/sinograms provide real-time images for immediate evaluation.

 - No radiation stays in your body after an x-ray exam.